The Fintech Revolution is not a fairy tale or science fiction; it’s reality changing the shape of the global financial system.

 Total digitalisation in transactions

-Despite the fact that every transaction is now accessible 24/7, there are still a good number of customers who prefer traditional methods for paying utility bills, making money transfers, or repaying loans.
+Even though every transaction is now accessible 24/7, there are still a good number of customers who prefer traditional methods for paying utility bills, making money transfers, or repaying loans.

 Innovations in digital transactions are going to attract even the most conservative clients.